PAIDiPaidThis.com

 How much does a nursery baby room place cost in the UK?

 The baby room is where the youngest children go, usually up to around two years old, and it is nearly always the most expensive nursery band.
-The reason is simple, because babies need more staff per child, and those ratios push the price up.
-A full-time baby room place is often the single biggest childcare bill a family will ever pay.
+The reason is simple: babies need more staff per child, and those ratios push the price up before you factor in anything else.
+A full-time baby room place is often the single biggest childcare bill a family will ever pay, and it lands at exactly the point when a new parent's income has usually just dropped.
+The gap between the baby room fee and what the same nursery charges once a child moves up a room is one of the clearest patterns in the real prices on this page.

 The quick version

-- Baby room places cost the most because staff look after fewer babies each.
+• Baby room places cost the most because staff look after fewer babies each, and staff wages are the biggest cost a nursery carries.

-- Funded hours used to start later, but support has been widening to reach under-threes for eligible working parents.
+• Funded hours used to start later, but support has been widening to reach under-threes for eligible working parents, so the funded amount can change what you actually pay before your child turns two.

-- Nappies, formula and food are commonly billed on top, and babies get through a lot of them.
+• Nappies, formula and food are commonly billed on top, and babies get through a lot of them, so the headline monthly fee is rarely the whole story.

-- Prices ease once a child moves up to an older room with higher ratios.
+• Prices ease once a child moves up to an older room with higher staff-to-child ratios, so the baby room bill is usually the peak, not the ongoing cost.

 What people actually paid